dm7500/dm7500.github.io/_posts/2020-01-21-HTB-Bashed.md

 ![](/assets/htb-bashed/python_revshell.png)

-It workes!
+It works!
 Now we have to upgrade the shell to properly run the `sudo` commands we need.
 We can upgrade to a good `bash` shell with `python -c 'import pty;pty.spawn("/bin/bash")'`.
 Once that shell is spawned, we need to issue some commands to get a good TTY shell.

 ```shell
 CTRL-Z # Sends the netcat session to the background